 To hard restart of Nginx:

-$ sudo systemctl restart nginx - Display the available Nginx profiles
+$ sudo systemctl restart nginx

-Nginx installs few profiles for the UFW firewall to allow the Nginx traffic to pass through the firewall.
+Nginx installs a few profiles for the UFW firewall to allow the Nginx traffic to pass through the firewall.

 To display the available Nginx profiles: